xanning/trial-redeemer-xag-support/README.md

-# NO LONGER MAINTAINED HERE
-# NO LONGER MAINTAINED HERE
-# NO LONGER MAINTAINED HERE

-## Please follow on https://github.com/xboxcomfd/buddypass for updates

 # trial-redeemer-xag-support
-Selenium XGPC trial redeemer, but instead of creating accounts, uses XAG.
+Selenium XGPC trial redeemer, has XAG support.
 More info in readme.

 # very important